spryker/devvm/README.md

 ## Configuration
 Please view and edit at least remote repositories in `Vagrantfile`.

-Also make sure you got the `vbguest` plugin installed:
+Also make sure you got the `vbguest` and `hostmanager` plugins installed:
 ```
 vagrant plugin install vagrant-vbguest
+vagrant plugin install vagrant-hostmanager
 ```

 ## Usage